batiste/sprite.js/README.rst

     var options = {
-        useCanvas:true,   // force the use of the canvas on this layer, that enable you to mix HTML and canvas autoClear:false   // disable the auto clearing of the canvas before every paint.
+        useCanvas:true,   // force the use of the canvas on this layer, that enable you to mix HTML and canvas autoClear:false   // disable the automatic clearing of the canvas before every paint call.
-                          // It's recommanded to activate this on static background.
     }